Doron-L/PriceOfCall/README.md

 **Speaking**                   **Interested**
 15 = speaking   &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;             17 = maybe_interested

+Since we care only if a call was picked-up or not, I grouped the classes into two categories.
 I ignored calls with classes 2, 8, 9, 10, 14, as they aren't relevant to the problem at hand.
 Classes 3 and 4 were grouped as the non-picked up calls.
 The rest of the classes were grouped as the picked-up calls.
 The ratio between the calls that were not picked-up to the ones that were was about 2/1.

 ## Cleaning the data